YongWookHa/kor-text-preprocess/README.md

 Korean text data preprocess toolkit for NLP

 ## Overview
-This repository contains codes for korean text preprocessing.
+This repository contains codes for Korean text preprocessing.
 There are several options you can use for now.
 Other functions will be added sooner or later.

 ### Options
-* `clean_kor` is for cleaning korean text data like 'sejong corpus'.
+* `clean_kor` is for cleaning Korean text data like 'sejong corpus'.
 It will trim the unnecessary character and symbols.

 * `mecab` is for morphological analysis.
-It provides `morphs`, `nouns`, `pos` functions for your korean text data and of course, each are selectable by additional option.
+It provides `morphs`, `nouns`, `pos` functions for your Korean text data and of course, each are selectable by additional option.
 Check [KoNLPy](http://konlpy.org/en/latest/) out in detail.

 * `NLP` for text data templating for certain task.
 For now, `next_sentence_prediction` template is only available.
 It arranges two sentences in a line with seperator [SEP].
 Please read the description in `src/tasks.py`.
 Other task templates will be added in the list.